tomhendra/dotfiles/README.md

 I am Tom and these are my dotfiles so tomdot is how they shall be known!

-On a fresh macOS system, running the script will do the following:
+On a fresh macOS system, tomdot will handle the following:

 1. Generate SSH auth keys for GitHub.
 2. Download repos from GitHub to your local machine.